openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 #### Purpose
-This assignment overrides the DAY TYPE which was generally chosen for this OPERATING DAY in the overall DAY TYPE assignment plan.
+Assignment of a date to `DayType`.
+The `DayType`s of the Swiss profile represent national holidays.

-Designation of one day or group of days
+This assignment overrides the `DayType` specified for the day in the overall plan. (**TODO** should be stated more clearly / precisely)

 #### Table